lastcoolnameleft/architecture-assessment/microservices.md

 * Do the processes store any state?
 * Do they need to support "sticky sessions"?
-* Do they share anything with other processes?
+* Do they share memory with other processes?

 ## Service Exposure

-* What ports are used?
+* What ports are exposed internally?
 * What ports are exposed externally?
   * Are these exposed to the public internet?
-* How are ports declared?

 ## Concurrency

-* Are there different process types?
-  * e.g. Admin process, client, server, db migration, one-time scripts
-  * How are they run?
 * How do you scale processes?
-  * Follow-up:  Can you scale processes independently?
+  * Can you scale those processes independently?

 ## Disposability

-* Can the processes be start/stopped on a moment's notice?
+* What's the impact if the process dies unexpectedly?
 * What is the process start time?
 * Are there background jobs?
   * Are the jobs re-enterant? (can be interrupted during exe and restarted safely)